Flood Plain Management Efforts

 Deerfield’s Flood Plain Management Efforts Earn Lower Flood Insurance Rates for Residents

-Deerfield’s long term commitment to aggressive flood plain management was recognized early in November when Scott Cofoid, Community Rating System (CRS) Specialist for the National Flood Insurance Program (NFIP), approved the Village efforts in achieving a Class 6 rating by the Federal Emergency Management Agency.
+Deerfield’s long term commitment to aggressive flood plain management has been recognized yearly by the National Flood Insurance Program (NFIP) who has certified the Village’s efforts in achieving a Class 6 rating by the Federal Emergency Management Agency.
 The National Flood Insurance Program Community Rating System was implemented in 1990 to recognize and encourage community floodplain management that exceeds the minimum National Flood Insurance Program standards.
 Since the Village’s voluntary participation in the program began in 1993, the Village of Deerfield has undertaken a series of meaningful activities to protect residents from flood losses.

 Some of these extra efforts include:

 - Increased flood protection such as higher freeboard requirements, compensatory storage for fill placed in floodplains, and higher substantial improvement requirements